hashicorp/terraform-provider-azurerm/website/docs/r/virtual_desktop_scaling_plan.html.markdown

 -> **Note** Scaling Plans are currently in preview and are only supported in a limited number of regions.
 Both the Scaling Plan and any referenced Host Pools must be deployed in a supported region.
 [Autoscale (preview) for Azure Virtual Desktop host pools](https://docs.microsoft.com/en-us/azure/virtual-desktop/autoscale-scaling-plan).

--> **Note** Scaling Plans require specific permissions to be granted to the Windows Virtual Desktop application before a 'hostpool_reference' can be configured.
+-> **Note** Scaling Plans require specific permissions to be granted to the Windows Virtual Desktop application before a 'host_pool' can be configured.
 [Required Permissions for Scaling Plans](https://docs.microsoft.com/en-us/azure/virtual-desktop/autoscale-scaling-plan#create-a-custom-rbac-role).

 ## Example Usage